 What Is Otoplasty?

 Otoplasty is a surgical procedure in which cartilage in the ear is reshaped, changing the overall appearance of the ears.
-The end result of otoplasty will depend on the patient’s unique concerns and goals.
+The end result will depend on the patient’s unique concerns and goals.

-During an otoplasty, your surgeon may make incisions in the creases of your ears or at the back of your ears.
+During, your surgeon may make incisions in the creases of your ears or at the back of your ears.
 Then, cartilage and skin will be removed and repositioned as needed.
 Once set in the desired position, sutures will be used to secure your ears in place.
-The duration of an otoplasty is usually two hours.
+The duration is usually two hours.

 Why Is Otoplasty Performed?